-PersDig@UMD is a co-founder of the Persian Manuscript Initiative (PMI)—a multi-institutional initiative that will partner with leading libraries and archives around the world to help expand the number of Persian manuscripts available online and improve the quality of metadata we have for them through "knowledge-sourcing."
-We are excited to announce that in the summer of 2016 we will launch our first pilot project with the Library of Congress and we anticipate releasing the the first results of this project in the summer of 2017.
+PersDig@UMD is a co-founder of the Persian Manuscript Initiative (PMI)—a multi-institutional initiative that will partner with leading libraries and archives around the world to help expand the number of Persian manuscripts available online and improve the quality of metadata we have for them.
+We are excited to announce that in the summer of 2016 we launched our first pilot project with the Library of Congress and we anticipate releasing the the first results of this project in the summer of 2017.
 PMI will also focus on preserving Persian manuscripts (both digitally and in their physical form) that may be at a risk of loss.
 In partnership with the Hill Museum and Manuscript Library (HMML) and local partners we have initiated projects in the Raja of Mahmudabad Palace Library (Lucknow, India) and the National Archive of Afghanistan (Kabul).
 Please see the PMI website for more details on all of these projects.

 Senior Lecturer at Leiden University

 Associate Professor and Director of Graduate Studies at University of Michigan

 Raymond J. Nelson Professor and Chair of the Department of Middle Eastern and South Asian Languages and Cultures and former Director of Studies in Women and Gender at the University of Virginia

 Manning Assistant Professor of Comparative Literature, Brown University

 Chair, Department of Modern Languages and Comparative Literature at Boston University

 Associate Professor of Persianate and Comparative Literature

 Professor of History and Near and Middle Eastern Civilizations at the University of Toronto and the Chair of the Department of Historical Studies at the University of Toronto-Mississauga.